Jin-Soo Kwon: Season one

 Upon landing on the island, Jin becomes overprotective of Sun, and forbids her from consorting with the other survivors.
-Whenever she is approached, Jin scolds her for her poor appearance (most notably when her top button is undone).
+Whenever she is approached, Jin scolds her for her immodest appearance (most notably when her top button is undone).
 While the two remain isolated from the others, Jin prepares sea urchin and offers it to the survivors, the only one to turn him down being Hurley (Jorge Garcia).
 Jin spends most of his time fishing, whilst also keeping a watchful eye over his wife.
 One morning, Jin assaults Michael (Harold Perrineau, Jr.) and attempts to kill him in front of his son, Walt (Malcolm David Kelley).
 Jin is handcuffed to the wreckage as a result, released only after Michael cuts him free and returns his gold watch to him.
 (For this reason, Jin continues to wear one handcuff around his wrist, until it is cut off partway into the second season).
 Later, Jin and Sun move into the caves.
 When Jack (Matthew Fox) is caught in a cave in, Jin contributes in moving the rubble aside.
 He soon frowns upon Sun wearing revealing clothes, and even more so when she helps Shannon (Maggie Grace) overcome her asthma.

 Later, Jin grabs Sun and yells at her when she decides to go bathing.
 It is only after Michael intervenes that Jin suspects something going on between the two.
 That night, Michael's raft is burned down.
 Jin helps in stopping the flames, but flees to the caves when his hands are scorched.
 Regardless, Michael blames Jin for the arson attack, and he and Sawyer (Josh Holloway) take their anger out on him by beating him in front of the whole camp.
 It is only after Sun, revealing her secret to Jin, begs them to stop that Jin is released.
 He returns to the caves to collect his belongings, blanking out Sun, and joins Michael in building a second raft.
 Over time, the two begin bonding, eventually becoming mutual friends.
 Jin stops building the raft only when he hears the distress calls from Kate (Evangeline Lilly) and Claire (Emilie de Ravin) in the jungle, where he must help in delivering the baby.

 On the day that the raft sets sail, Sun approaches Jin and gives him a phrasebook she had written for him.
 Jin apologizes for his actions, and vows to find rescue for her.
 The two reconcile before departing.
 Out at sea, Jin helps to maintain the raft's condition.
 When they encounter the Others that night, Jin dives into the water in an attempt to save Sawyer.